 - Liability for any other fees, charges or penalties

 Note: It is possible that the agreement will not give you any idea of likely length nor will it specify what the notice period might be.
-Remember a temporary tenancy can’t be in place for more than a year and it cannot be renewed for the same premises to the same person.
-So you should base your plans on that fact.
-You can, however, ask the pub company what their normal practice is in terms of dealing with terminations of temporary agreements.
+Remember a Tenancy at Will is as it states and continuation of the agreement is at the will of each party.
+So you should base your plans on that fact you could receive notice at any time.
+You can, however, ask the pub company what their normal practice is in terms of dealing with terminations of TAW’s. is.

 MORE ABOUT THE TIE

 The ‘tie’ basically places an obligation on the tenant to buy certain agreed products from the company (or its nominated supplier) at prices published and determined by the company.
 These purchasing obligations are contained in tied tenancy and lease agreements.
 There are three types of tie:-

 - Drinks Tie: This can vary from just having to buy just beer (partial tie) to all drinks products i.e. beers, wines, cider, spirits, soft drinks (full tie).
 Remember that this may refer to both draught and bottled products.

 - Gaming Machines Tie: This would include amusement machines such as fruit machines, quiz machines, jukeboxes, pool tables etc.

 - Buildings Insurance: Most companies need to know their building is adequately insured and do so by arranging such insurance themselves and re-charging the tenant, normally on the rent invoice.